Dr. Guangyu Wang

 Dr. Mei He

-Dr. He Mei is a postdoctoral fellow of the Multidisciplinary Institute of Natural Therapy, University of British Columbia.
+Dr. He Mei is a postdoctoral fellow of the Multidisciplinary Institute of Nature Therapy, University of British Columbia.
 She is also an associate researcher at Jiangxi Academy of Forestry, membership of the American Society for Nature and Forest Health (ANFT), American ANFT International Certified Forest Conservator, as well as the direction leader of the Forest Therapy innovation team.
 Dr. He has participated in the completion of more than 20 national and provincial projects, published more than 30 scientific papers, and participated in the compilation of 2 books.
 At present, she is mainly engaged in the research on the effects, models, and industrial development of forest therapy and nutrition, focusing on the analysis and utilization of plant essence, the practice and application of forest health and health therapy, and the development and construction of forest health and health development models.

 Dr. Zhiling Wang